alphagov/smokey/README.md

 The master branch of the tests is frequently run in all environments, triggered by deployments of most GOV.UK applications, CDNs and associated dependencies ([check here](https://github.com/alphagov/govuk-puppet/search?l=HTML%2BERB&q=smokey)).

-The tests also run in [a continuous Smokey loop](https://github.com/alphagov/govuk-puppet/blob/master/modules/monitoring/templates/smokey-loop.conf), using a version of the master branch [deployed by Jenkins each day](https://github.com/alphagov/govuk-puppet/blob/master/modules/govuk_jenkins/templates/jobs/smokey_deploy.yaml.erb).
+The tests also run in [a continuous Smokey loop](https://github.com/alphagov/govuk-puppet/blob/master/modules/monitoring/templates/smokey-loop.conf).
 We use the Smokey loop to provide Icinga alerts for major features.

 ## Technical documentation